 Anyone who knows anything about Marshall Mathers knows that he is a genius lyricist.
-He could very well be considered the best hip hop/rap lyricist of all time.
+He could very well be considered the best hip-hop/rap lyricist of all time.
 Some would disagree with this and some of you may already be sold.
 For those who aren’t, I present to you “Like Toy Soldiers”, a track that gives me chills to this date even after a decade since its release.

 “Like Toy Soldiers” first appeared on the fifth studio album by Eminem.
 The album was titled ‘Encore’ and was released on November 12, 2004.
 The album was released under Dr. Dre’s record label Aftermath.
-The album went Quadruple platinum within a month of release.
+The album went quadruple platinum within a month of release.
 To this day, ‘Encore’ is considered one of the greatest rap albums of all time.

-“Like Toy Soldiers” widely addresses the feuds that took place in music industry-specifically Hip Hop-and how those feuds let to ending their lives.
+“Like Toy Soldiers” widely addresses the feuds that took place in the music industry-specifically Hip Hop-and how those feuds led to ending their lives.
 Eminem speaks in an emotional tone in the song about how frustrated and sad and angry he is about what artists do to each other.
 He compares the feuds in Hip Hop to a battlefield.
 Eminem and other artists are toy soldiers in the field, who are lead to war to die.

 “Like Toy Soldiers” Review, Song Meaning & Lyrics Analysis

 The hook of this track is very catchy and sums up what Em wants to say.

 This hook has been extracted from “Toy Soldiers” by Martika.
 However, Eminem makes it work for “Like Toy Soldiers” too.
 He speaks about how the artists are lead into war like toy soldier-toy soldiers are expendables, they have no emotions, no relatives, no blood, sweat, and tears, toy soldiers are used at will by kids-much like them Em and other artists kill each other like emotionless plastic toys.